Kuomintang: Founding and Sun Yat-sen era

 The group supported the Xinhai Revolution of 1911 and the founding of the Republic of China on 1 January 1912.
-Although Sun and the Tongmenghui are often depicted as the principal organizers of the Xinhai Revolution, this view is disputed by scholars who argue that the Revolution broke out in a leaderless and decentralized way and that Sun was only later elected provisional president of the new Chinese republic.
+Sun and the Tongmenghui are often depicted as the principal organizers of the Xinhai Revolution, but this is disputed by scholars who argue that the Revolution broke out in a leaderless and decentralized way and that Sun was only later elected provisional president of the new Chinese republic.
 However, Sun did not have military power and ceded the provisional presidency of the republic to Yuan Shikai, who arranged for the abdication of Puyi, the last Emperor, on 12 February.

 On 25 August 1912, the Nationalist Party was established at the Huguang Guild Hall in Beijing, where the Tongmenghui and five smaller pro-revolution parties merged to contest the first national elections.
 Sun was chosen as the party chairman with Huang Xing as his deputy.

-The most influential member of the party was the third ranking Song Jiaoren, who mobilized mass support from gentry and merchants for the Nationalists to advocate a constitutional parliamentary democracy.
+The most influential member of the party was the third-ranking Song Jiaoren, who mobilized mass support from gentry and merchants for the Nationalists to advocate a constitutional parliamentary democracy.
 The party opposed constitutional monarchists and sought to check the power of Yuan.
 The Nationalists won an overwhelming majority in the first National Assembly election in December 1912.

-However, Yuan soon began to ignore the parliament in making presidential decisions.
-Song Jiaoren was assassinated in Shanghai in 1913.
-Members of the Nationalists, led by Sun Yat-sen, suspected that Yuan was behind the plot and thus staged the Second Revolution in July 1913, a poorly planned and ill-supported armed rising to overthrow Yuan, and failed.
-Yuan, claiming subversiveness and betrayal, expelled adherents of the KMT from the parliament.
-Yuan dissolved the Nationalists, whose members had largely fled into exile in Japan, in November and dismissed the parliament early in 1914.
+Yuan soon began to ignore the parliament in making presidential decisions.
+Song was assassinated in Shanghai in 1913.
+Members of the Nationalists, led by Sun Yat-sen, suspected that Yuan was behind the plot and thus staged the Second Revolution in July 1913, a poorly planned and ill-supported armed uprising to overthrow Yuan, which failed.
+In November, claiming subversion and betrayal, Yuan expelled KMT adherents from parliament and dissolved the Nationalists, whose members had largely fled into exile in Japan.
+In early 1914, he dismissed the parliament.